mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-04-21-drawing-faces.md

 {% youtube cxeaeQAtIxQ %}
 {% endfigure %}

-## Creating Realism with Colored Pencils
+## Creating realism with colored pencils

 After almost two years of drawing and painting hundreds of blank faces, I had a break through when I started applying pencil strokes on top of my glazes.
 I found that this extra layer of texture added depth and complexity to the drawings which ultimately made them appear more realistic.